michaelfiber/picore-raylib/README.md

 # picore-raylib
-A slightly modified version of picore that boots and launches a raylib based program,
+A slightly modified version of picore that boots and launches a raylib based program.
+I am doing it by adding things to the main filesystem that is loaded instead of through extensions to try to make it boot to the program as quickly as possible.
+This may not be a great way to do it.

 1. get a piCore image from: http://tinycorelinux.net/13.x/armv6/releases/RPi/ - This repo is based on piCore-13.1.0.zip
 2. write the image to a micro-sd card